Soft Landings Champions - what you need to know

 There is no right way or wrong way to be a Soft Landings Champion.
 What matters is a strong level of belief in the process and a commitment to carry it out.
 The Champions aren’t a post-box or pack-horse for other peoples’ problems and responsibilities.
 The Champions are there to observe progress, remind people of their roles, and together to bring the project back on track when it begins to wander or lose momentum.

-BSRIA’s User Group for Soft Landings has a wealth of experience available to help project teams and their Champions know what to do and how to do it.
+BSRIA’s Soft Landings Network has a wealth of experience available to help project teams and their Champions know what to do and how to do it.
 Membership involves a modest subscription and gives members access to Soft Landings practitioners and tools and methods that are being tested on real projects.
 Publications like BG45/2014 How To Procure Soft Landings (see Soft Landings free guidance page) also contain more detailed advice on Soft Landings championing.